jmoenig/Snap/DEVLOG.md

 ### 2024-05-31
 * store: update all block instances when importing customized primitives
 * store: made all "Undefined!" blocks gray
 * store, objects, gui: save & restore customized primitives in projects
+* gui: took out "Blocks all the way" setting (because all blocks are now always "blocks all the way")

 ### 2024-05-29
 * store: overload stored customized primitives in place